Mental Health Facilities Scranton, PA

 Crisis Response And Recovery Center - 15.5 miles from Scranton, PA

 Crisis Response And Recovery Center is a mental health clinic in Wilkes Barre, PA, located at 575 North River Street , in the 18702 zip code.
-Crisis Response And Recovery Center provides residential treatment, telemedicine/telehealth and outpatient treatment.
-Crisis Response And Recovery Center offers activity therapy, group therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-More services at Crisis Response And Recovery Center include case management and suicide prevention services.
+Crisis Response And Recovery Center provides outpatient treatment, telemedicine/telehealth and residential treatment.
+Crisis Response And Recovery Center offers psychotropic medication, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+More services at Crisis Response And Recovery Center include suicide prevention services and case management.

 Learn More